F-1 Virtual Start

 - CPT may begin sooner for programs of study that require immediate participation in CPT.

 For the following programs, CPT is required after completing 18 credit hours (whether online or in-person).
-Students who begin studying online (or in-person) in fall 2020 will be eligible to start CPT in summer 2021.
+For example, students who began studying online (or in-person) in fall 2020 will be eligible to start CPT in summer 2021.
+Check with your academic department for details.

 - MS in Business Analytics